vedaldi/practical-object-category-detection/doc/instructions.md

 ### Step 2.3: Learn a model with an SVM

-Now thaw we have the data, we can learn an SVM model.
+Now that we have the data, we can learn an SVM model.
 To this end we will use the `vl_svmtrain` function.
 This function requires the data to be in a $D \times N$ matrix, where $D$ are the feature dimensions and $N$ the number of training points.
 This is done by:

 ```matlab
 % Pack the data into a matrix with one datum per column